Geu-Pro2023/IndabaX_Hackathon_South-Sudan/README.md

 ## Features

-- Upload an image to classify weather condition
+- Upload an image to classify the weather condition
 - Supports categories like sunny, cloudy, rainy, foggy, etc.
 - Real-time prediction using REST API
 - Fully responsive design